clfkenny/clfkenny.github.io/projects/kmeans_intro/index.md

 ![](./images/example1.png)

-Hey… that doesn’t look right\!
+Looking at this plot, we can definitely see the general location of some groups.
+We see that in general people tend to default when their balance is higher and that students have lower incomes than non students.
+But… that doesn’t look right\!
 Want to guess what went wrong here?
 The scaling is off\!
 Let’s fix this.

 ``` r